toupper/Wyler/README.md

 - Xcode 11.0+

 ## Installation
-Since Codextended is implemented within a single file, the easiest way to use it is to simply drag and drop it into your Xcode project.
+Since Wyler is implemented within a single file, the easiest way to use it is to simply drag and drop it into your Xcode project.
 If anyways you want to use a dependency manager:

 #### CocoaPods
 You can use [CocoaPods](http://cocoapods.org/) to install `Wyler` by adding it to your `Podfile`: